 - Corticosteroids to control inflammation

-Mild forms of erythema multiforme usually get better in 2 to 6 weeks, but the problem may return.
-More severe forms may be hard to treat.
-Stevens-Johnson syndrome and toxic epidermal necrolysis have high death rates.
+Mild forms of EM usually get better in 2 to 6 weeks, but the problem may return.

 When to Contact a Medical Professional